oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 refresh token can be leaked, just as with access tokens.
 As such, these applications are considered a higher risk for handling refresh tokens.

-{{oauth-security-topics}} describes some additional requirements around refresh tokens on top of the recommendations of {{RFC6749}}.
-Applications and authorization servers conforming to this BCP MUST also follow the recommendations in {{oauth-security-topics}} around refresh tokens.
+Authorization servers may choose whether or not to issue refresh tokens to browser-based applications. {{oauth-security-topics}} describes some additional requirements around refresh tokens on top of the recommendations of {{RFC6749}}.
+Applications and authorization servers conforming to this BCP MUST also follow the recommendations in {{oauth-security-topics}} around refresh tokens if refresh tokens are issued to browser-based apps.

 In particular, authorization servers: